dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ![](../../assets/images/longhorn/bench2.png)

-- Sequential 100% read or 100% write produces higher IOPS significantly compared to random 50% read and 50% write as shown below.
+- Sequential data with either 100% read or 100% write produces higher IOPS significantly in comparison to operation with random 50% read and 50% write (files scattered around the disk) as shown below.

 ![](../../assets/images/longhorn/bench3.png)

 ## Longhorn vs Local Attached Storage

 - Any software defined storage is expected to perform lower than local attached storage.
-This is because typical software defined storage like Longhorn offers high availability through replication and self-healing capability.
-The question is to what extent the performance penalty is at stake.
+This is because a typical software defined storage like Longhorn replicates the data synchronously to achieve high availability.
+The question is, to what extent the performance penalty is at stake.
-- The following graph shows the performance difference between both storage variants as a result of a series of tests using `fio` tool.
+- The following graph shows the performance difference between both storage variants as the result of a series of tests using different block size, IOdepth and read/write operation.

 ![](../../assets/images/longhorn/bench4.png)

-- T
+- Note that the above result is generated using SSD the storage disk.
+Spinning disk could produce much lower performance.

 ## Longhorn replica size 2 vs size 3